feurbano/integration_raster_tracking_data/demo_code.md

 Land cover data source: Corine Land Cover project (http://land.copernicus.eu/pan-european/corine-land-cover)

 ## Introduction
 *The advancement in movement ecology from a data perspective can reach its full potential only by combining the technology of animal tracking with the technology of other environmental sensing programmes.
 Ecology is fundamentally spatial, and animal ecology is obviously no exception.
 Any scientific question in animal ecology cannot overlook the dynamic interaction between individual animals or populations, and the environment in which the ecological processes occur.
 Movement provides the mechanistic link to explain this complex ecosystem interaction, as the movement path is dynamically determined by external factors, through their effect on the individual's state and the life-history characteristics of an animal.
-Therefore, most modelling approaches for animal movement include environmental factors as explanatory variables.
+Therefore, **most modelling approaches for animal movement include environmental factors as explanatory variables.**
-In these examples we will explore some simple analysis performed with spatial SQL into the database that relate animal movements based on GPS tracking data with land cover/use data.*
+In these examples we will explore some simple analysis performed with spatial SQL into the database that relate animal movements based on **GPS tracking data** with **land cover/use data.***

+## Explore the content of the reference data set

+## Content of the movement data table (roe deer)
+	SELECT
+	   gps_data_animals_id,
+	   animals_id,
+	   gps_sensors_id,
+	   acquisition_time,
+	   geom,
+	   gps_validity_code
+	FROM
+	  demo_florida.gps_data_animals
+	LIMIT 5;

+## Number of locations for each individual, deployment interval and time step
+	SELECT
+	  animals_id,
+	  count(*),
+	  min(acquisition_time),
+	  max(acquisition_time),
+	  (max(acquisition_time::date)-min(acquisition_time))/count(*) AS average_step
+	FROM
+	  demo_florida.gps_data_animals
+	GROUP by
+	  animals_id
+	ORDER BY
+	  animals_id;

+## Number of locations for each quality code
+	SELECT
+	  a.gps_validity_code,
+	  b.gps_validity_description,
+	  count(*)
+	FROM
+	  demo_florida.gps_data_animals a,
+	  lu_tables.lu_gps_validity b
+	WHERE
+	  a.gps_validity_code = b.gps_validity_code
+	GROUP BY
+	  a.gps_validity_code, b.gps_validity_description
+	ORDER BY
+	  a.gps_validity_code;

 ## Create database views for spatial representations of animal movement

 ### Generate a view for the convex hull of all animals
 	CREATE OR REPLACE VIEW demo_florida.view_convexhull AS
 	SELECT